Trevor Traina: Career

 Traina started his career as brand manager at Seagram's.
 As an entrepreneur, he was involved in the creation of CompareNet, which was bought by Microsoft in 1999.
 In total he founded or co-founded five technology startups which were all sold.
 The most recent was IfOnly which was sold to MasterCard in August 2020.

 Traina was an honorary advisor to the Fine Arts Museum of San Francisco as well as the Haas School of Business, the Princeton University Art Museum and other institutions.

 U.S. ambassador to Austria

 Traina attends a dinner with Secretary of State Michael R. Pompeo in Vienna, Austria on August 13, 2020.

 On January 23, 2018, President Donald Trump nominated Traina as Ambassador to Austria.

 The U.S. Senate unanimously confirmed Traina's nomination on March 22, 2018.

 Traina risked controversy for supporting the LGBTQ community by flying a rainbow flag at the Embassy during Vienna Pride despite a ban from the State Department on doing so.
 Traina is quoted as having arranged the most high level meetings between Austria and the US in history and bringing about an era of Verbundenheit or "new closeness" between the two countries that had not before been seen.

-He is also a noted public speaker, having spoken to the Harvard Republican Club in November of 2024.
+He is also a noted public speaker, having spoken to the Harvard Republican Club in November 2024.